-Vienna Phil’s fiercest critic admits ‘notable progress’
+Vienna Phil’s fiercest critic admits ‘notable progress’main

 William Osborne, who has monitored exclusion policies on grounds of gender and race at the Vienna Philharmonic for the past decade, is happy to report that some things are changing for the better.